julian-klode/lingolang/docs/evaluation.md

 the error checking is not represented in additional lines, so there could of course be errors lingering somewhere.

 There are two slight issues with this specific table: First, a map has no order; and second, the tests have no names.
-The first is a bit annoying to deal with, especially if you have logging to the code being tested, but it's not a real problem: Even if tests fail, the function running the tests executes all of them:
+The first is a bit annoying to deal with, especially if you have logging to the code being tested, but it is not a real problem: Even if tests fail, the function running the tests executes all of them:
 ```go
 func TestParser(t *testing.T) {
 	for input, expected := range testCasesParser {